Pet Boarders. Who Should Mind Your Pet?

-Holidays should be fun and refreshing, that goes for people and animals alike.
+Holidays should be fun and refreshing – that goes for people and animals alike.
 However, young masters and mistresses can’t always spend their holidays with their pets.
 If there’s no friend, family member or sitter available who can look after your furry friend, then a pet boarder is a good alternative.
 But how to choose the right one?
-Experts from Maxi Zoo have compiled a checklist to help assess the quality of an animal hotel, so that the well-being of the one left behind is also catered for.
+Experts from Maxi Zoo have compiled a checklist to help assess the quality of a pet boarder – so that the well-being of the one left behind is also catered for.

 Get an impression in advance

 Your local vet or animal welfare association can give you an opinion on which pet boarder near you can be recommended or not.
 Pay them a visit yourself, a spontaneous one is best.
 This way you gain an impression of the cleanliness of the facilities.
 You could also book a short, trial weekend visit first.
 This way your pet can familiarise itself with the new situation and you can find out how they react to it.
 This is particularly advisable for cats, who often find it difficult being in strange surroundings.

 Does the proprietor or attendant have the required certification in compliance with the Animal Welfare Act?
 Will your animal receive veterinary help in the case of an emergency?
 If yes, then from which doctor?
 Will the hotel only take your animal in if it’s been vaccinated and wormed?
 Do you have to produce evidence of a flea prophylaxis?
 Find out what’s on the menu: does the hotel operator attach importance to high quality foods?
 Are they prepared to cater for your special requirements if, for instance, your animal is on a diet or needs special foods?
 Is there always fresh drinking water available?

 See what facilities the pet boarder has for your pet